Photo Story: Imperial Instrument Installed on a Solar-Wind-Studying Spacecraft

 John Schellhase is shown in a white cleanroom suit in front of the protected IMAP spacecraft solar array on the left side of the image.
 His right hand holds the released end of the MAG boom arm and is in the process of walking it into its extended deployed position.
 A red cable is attached to the released end and the rest of it is coiled in John’s hand.
 A support cable is attached to the boom and connected to the ceiling.

-John Schellhase performs a walk-out of the A device to measure the strength of a magnetic field.
-(MAG) boom on the Interstellar Mapping and Acceleration Probe (IMAP) at the Johns Hopkins Applied Physics Laboratory in Laurel, Maryland.
+John Schellhase performs a walk-out of the A device used to measure the intensity and direction of the local magnetic field.
+(The Magnetometer (MAG) instrument measures the strength and direction of the magnetic field in interplanetary space as the field is carried past the IMAP spacecraft by the solar wind.
+It consists of two fluxgate magnetometers installed on a boom arm that will deploy post-launch, extending the instruments away from the spacecraft to minimize magnetic interference of spacecraft and instrument electrical systems.) boom on the Interstellar Mapping and Acceleration Probe (IMAP) at the Johns Hopkins Applied Physics Laboratory in Laurel, Maryland.

 Image Credit: NASA/Johns Hopkins/Princeton/Ed Whitman